jeet8200/iwasbored/README.md

 Credits
 -------
-- MTProto Proxy: alexbers/python-telegram-mtproto-proxy and seriyps/mtproto-proxy
+- MTProto Proxy: alexbers/python-telegram-mtproto-proxy and Erlang seriyps/mtproto-proxy
 - Random Fake HTML: GFW4Fun/randomfakehtml

 Feel free to contribute or open issues!
 This project is a work in progress.